Spartanburg Truck Accident Lawyer

 - Routine inspection and maintenance of commercial motor vehicles

-- The number of hours which a driver can spend on the road over certain periods of time, or hours-of-service regulations
+- The number of hours that a driver can spend on the road over certain periods of time, or hours-of-service regulations

-- A ban on texting while driving and use of hand-held cell phones
+- A ban on texting while driving and the use of hand-held cell phones

 - Weight limits on tractor-trailers and their cargo